 For carriers that can weather the storm of thin freight volumes and tight credit, there are good times ahead.
 The major carriers are relatively well placed with sufficient cash (though a couple of heavily leveraged carriers recently taken private are possibly less liquid).
-But the credit problem likely will hit middle and small size carriers, and of course owner-operators.
+But the credit problem likely will hit the lesser carriers in the middle and small size, and of course owner-operators.
 Fuel pricing issues have eased somewhat, the FTR panelists said, but the available cash sources for the small operator - the banks and other credit institutions, the cash from their own resources or from family - are just not there.

-For companies with good credit that need to buy equipment, the captive programs of the OEMs will be available to finance deals, but even there, the cost of the money will reflect the tighter credit market.
+For companies with good credit, the captive programs of the OEMs will be available to finance deals, but even there, the cost of the money will reflect the tighter credit market.

-"We had easy, easy credit for such a long time," says ATA's Costello.
+"We had easy, easy credit for such a long time," says Bob Costello, chief economist at American Trucking Associations.
 "Those days are probably gone, at least in the near term."

-"We're OK for a couple of years," said Daniel Ustian, CEO of Navistar International Corp., of the truck builder's ability to provide financing for its customers.
+"We're okay for a couple of years," said Daniel Ustian, CEO of Navistar International Corp., in reference to the truck builder's ability to provide financing for its customers.
 "We put our facilities in place some time back that will take us through the next couple of years."